Andr\'e-Oort for a Nonholomorphic Modular Function: Ax-Lindemann Theorems

+Let us parametrise $S$ in terms of some real parameter $t$, as the image of a map $t\mapsto(\tau_1(t),\dots,\tau_n(t))$ around $t=0$.
+Without loss of generality, suppose that $\tau_1$ is nonconstant, so that all of the other functions $\tau_i$ are algebraic over $\tau_1$.
+The functions $\tau_i$ may then be extended to complex $t$ in some complex neighbourhood of $0$.
+The image of this complex neighbourhood under the map then necessarily lives in some irreducible complex algebraic curve $C$.
+Since (\ref{eqn:FVanishesWithConsts}) holds on $S\suq C$ and all of the functions arising in (\ref{eqn:FVanishesWithConsts}) are complex analytic, it follows that (\ref{eqn:FVanishesWithConsts}) holds on the whole of $C$.
+(This method of complexifying the parameter will arise several times; compare with, for instance, \cite[Lemma 2.1]{Pila2009}.)

-for all $(\tau_1,\dots,\tau_n)\in S$ and for real constants $c_i=\Imm\tau_i$.
-By analytic continuation, this relation must hold on a complex algebraic component $A$ containing $S$.
+So we get that (\ref{eqn:FVanishesWithConsts}) holds on some complex algebraic component $A$ containing $S$.
 Define $G$ to be the smallest weakly $\uh$-special variety containing $A$.
 As previously, we may assume that $G$ is a GUT variety.
 Hence we can apply \ref{thrm:AxLChiJAndF} to see that

 for all $(\tau_1,\dots,\tau_n)\in G$.
 By Lemma \ref{lma:RemovingFs}, we then have